Paphos Castle

-Paphos Castle is located at the western end of the city port.
-It was originally a Byzantine fortress built to protect the port.
-Today, the visitor can see the Western Frankish Tower with the Venetian additions as restored by the Ottomans in 1592, according to a relevant inscription above the entrance of the castle.
-A white marble slab (dimensions: 150 × 40 cm) above the entrance of the tower refers to its reconstruction in 1592 AD, by the Turkish governor of Cyprus Ahmet Pasha (1589–1593).

-The main fortress of the city was located in Saranta Kolones, about 600 meters west, and was destroyed by the earthquake of 1222.
+Paphos Castle is located at the western end of the port of Paphos and dates to the mid-13th century.
+The castle's original structure was built after the earthquake of 1222 destroyed Saranta Kolones, an earlier fortress about 600 m north-east.

 History

-The original Byzantine fortress was destroyed in the earthquake of 1222.
-It was rebuilt and expanded by the Lusignans in the 13th century.
-They also built the so-called "Genoese Towers".
-It is a castle consisting of a complex of 2 towers, the ruins of which are located 80 meters east of the Castle, right at the entrance of the port and served as the best defense.
+After the nearby Saranta Kolones fortress was destroyed in the earthquake of 1222.
+Paphos Castle was built and expanded by the Lusignans in the 13th century.
+They also built the so-called Genoese Towers.
+It is a castle consisting of a complex of two towers, the ruins of which are 80 m east of the castle, right at the entrance of the port and served as its best defense.
 Although these towers were considered subservient to the larger castle they had no contact with each other and were probably a separate castle.
 They got their name because of their importance in the battle against the Genoese in 1373, where they played an important role in the defense of the city port, as the Genoese were mainly a naval force.
-They were also important in the battle against the Mamluks in 1426, where they suffered severe damage and have not been rebuilt since.
-The Towers were destroyed after a strong earthquake in 1491, but their ruins are still visible.
-The castle was maintained by the Venetians who made some additions.
+They were also important in the battle against the Mamluk Sultanate in 1426, where they suffered severe damage.

-The Castle resisted the Genoese invasion in 1373 and was one of the few not covered by the Mamluks in 1426, under the guidance of its Guardsman, Sforza, who was a fierce Spanish mercenary.
-In August 1570, when the Turks landed, his guard failed to leave it, as was the case in other cases.
-Despite the bravery of the defenders and the good position of the Castle after 16 days of fierce fighting, his guard resisted inside the Castle which was destroyed.
-The Ottomans repaired the ruins of the castle, based on the original building, as due to its strong construction there was no complete destruction.
-The castle during the Turkish occupation had a guard of 100 men and 12 cannons which left with the arrival of the British in 1878.
+The Genoese occupied the castle in 1373.
+During their occupation, they raised the castle's walls and altered the moat.
+After making these fortifications, the Genoese were able to repel the Cypriots when the Cypriots attacked with siege towers.
+Genoese rule formally ended in October of 1374, when a treaty was signed in Nicosia returning Cyprus, with the exception of Famagusta, to the Cypriots.
+The castle was one of the few not covered by the Mamluks in 1426, under the guidance of its guardsman, Sforza, who was a fierce Spanish mercenary.
+The Venetians then occupied Paphos Castle after annexing Cyprus in 1489.
+The German traveller Dietrich von Schachten, who visited Cyprus in 1491, claimed that an earthquake earlier that year had destroyed the eastern tower of the castle.
+The western tower was then destroyed by the Venetians in 1570, just before the Ottomans invaded Cyprus, to prevent the Ottomans from making use of the castle.
+In 1592, the Ottomans reconstructed the western tower.
+This reconstruction is referenced in an inscription on a marble slab above the castle's entrance.
+During Ottoman-rule the castle had a guard of 100 men and 12 cannons which left with the arrival of the British in 1878.